Eckertal/personal-website/docs/dark_cv.md

 ### 2025

 - Application for a Dutch Fellowship rejected 💔
-- Conference symposium at Computational Psychiatry Conference rejected 💔
+- Conference symposium rejected 💔

 ### 2024